-1. Instantiate an ASN.1 OER encode buffer object (ASN1OEREncodeBuffer) to describe the buffer into which the message will be encoded.
+- 1. Instantiate an ASN.1 OER encode buffer object (ASN1OEREncodeBuffer) to describe the buffer into which the message will be encoded.
 Two overloaded constructors are available.
 The first form takes as arguments a static encode buffer and size.
 The second form has no arguments.
-This form is used to specify dynamic encoding.

-- 2. Instantiate an ASN1T\<ProdName> object and populate it with data to be encoded. - 3.
-Instantiate an ASN1C\<ProdName> object to associate the message buffer with the data to be encoded. - 4.
-Invoke the ASN1C\<ProdName> object Encode method. - 5.
+This form is used to specify dynamic encoding. - 2.
+If the code is generated using the -coer switch, the encoding will be canonical without the user needing to take any additional steps.
+But if the code is generated using the -oer switch, in order to make the encoding canonical, the user must set the ASN1CANON flag in the context using the rtxCtxtSetFlag function. - 3.
+Instantiate an ASN1T\<ProdName> object and populate it with data to be encoded. - 4.
+Instantiate an ASN1C\<ProdName> object to associate the message buffer with the data to be encoded. - 5.
+Invoke the ASN1C\<ProdName> object Encode method. - 6.
 Check the return status.
 The return value is a status value indicating whether encoding was successful or not.
 Zero indicates success.
 If encoding failed, the status value will be a negative number.
-The encode buffer method printErrorInfo can be invoked to get a textual explanation and stack trace of where the error occurred. - 6.
+The encode buffer method printErrorInfo can be invoked to get a textual explanation and stack trace of where the error occurred. - 7.
 If encoding was successful, get the start-of-message pointer and message length.
 The start-of-message pointer is obtained by calling the getMsgPtr method of the encode buffer object.
 If static encoding was specified (i.e., a message buffer address and size were specified to the OER Encode Buffer class constructor), the start-of-message pointer is the buffer start address.
 The message length is obtained by calling the getMsgLen method of the encode buffer object.